She said, "Don't make others suffer for your personal hatred.": Reception

 "She said, 'Don't make others suffer for your personal hatred'" was first broadcast on December 20, 1995, and drew a 7.4% audience share on Japanese television.
 In 1996 it ranked twelfth in Animage's Anime Grand Prix poll of "Best Anime Episodes" with 81 votes.
 A line of official T-shirts about the episode has also been released.

 Some critics have negatively received "She said, 'Don't make others suffer for your personal hatred'".
 Akio Nagatomi of The Anime Café gave the episode a positive rating, but complained about the "pretty stock" plot.
 Screen Rant similarly criticized the battle against Sahaquiel as overly quick.
 Other reviewers positively commented the installment.
-Film School Rejects' Max Covil praised "She said, 'Don't make others suffer for your personal hatred'", appreciating the focus on Misato's character and the finale, which he described as "one of the more uplifting endings in the series".
-Covil also listed a frame of Misato's flashback during Second Impact among the show's "perfect shots".
+Film School Rejects' Max Covill praised "She said, 'Don't make others suffer for your personal hatred'", appreciating the focus on Misato's character and the finale, which he described as "one of the more uplifting endings in the series".
+Covill also listed a frame of Misato's flashback during Second Impact among the show's "perfect shots".

 Matthew Garcia of Multiversity Comics lauded the use of music and silences.
-Comic Book Resources ranked the clash between the three Evas and Sahaquiel third among the best of the show, describing it as "one of the most visually spectacular fights in the series".
-Anime News Network's Theron Martin said that the battles presented in the eleventh and twelfth episodes are "suitably exciting and creative, and it's a bit of an extra thrill to finally get to see all three Evas operating in tandem".
+Digitally Obsessed Joel Cunningham also praised the episode; while "not a whole lot happens", according to Cunningham there are "a lot of nice character moments" with Shinji and Misato, and both of their characters are expanded nicely.
+Comic Book Resources ranked the clash between the three Evas and Sahaquiel third among the best of the show, describing it as "one of the most visually spectacular fights in the series"; Anime News Network's Theron Martin said that the battles presented in the eleventh and twelfth episodes are "suitably exciting and creative, and it's a bit of an extra thrill to finally get to see all three Evas operating in tandem".

-Polygon and IGN compared the unfurled design of the flying cryptid Jean Jacket in Jordan Peele's Nope with Sahaquiel.
-Peele also publicly made his fandom of the series known in the days leading up to the film's release.
-On July 25, 2022, Slashfilm confirmed via Peele's production notes for Nope that the film's principle premise and movie monster Jean Jacket had been specifically inspired by the Angels of Neon Genesis Evangelion; Peele himself stated that he was particularly impressed by Sahaquiel.
+Polygon compared the unfurled design of the flying cryptid movie monster Jean Jacket in Jordan Peele's Nope with Sahaquiel.
+On July 25, 2022, Slashfilm confirmed via Peele's production notes for Nope that Jean Jacket had been specifically inspired by the Angels of Neon Genesis Evangelion; Peele himself stated that he was particularly influenced by their "hyper minimalism" and "biomechanical design flair".